TheBrownViking20/katacoda-scenarios/test/intro.md

 ### What will you learn in this scenario?
 This scenario is a part of a five-part set of katacoda scenarios.
 These scenarios aim to teach Linear Algebra with special emphasis on coding examples and good visualization practices.
 This is achieved using Python and its libraries like Numpy, Matlplotlib, etc. In this scenario, you will learn the following:
-* Basics of vectors
+* Basics of matrices
-* Representing vectors in Numpy
+* Representing matrices in Numpy
-* Visualizing vectors using Matplotlib
-* Magnitude of a vector
+* Addition and Subtraction of matrices
-* Unit vector
-* Vector addition
+* Matrix multiplication
-* Scalar multiplication of vectors
+* Scalar matrix multiplication
-* Vector subtraction
-* Dot product
-* Cross product
+* Slicing and indexing
+* Numpy functions for matrices